marcuskwan/Sprint-Challenge--JavaScript/README.md

 - [ x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ x] You are now ready to build this project with your preferred IDE
-- [ -] Implement the project on your Branch, committing changes regularly.
+- [ x] Implement the project on your Branch, committing changes regularly.
-- [ -] Push commits: git push origin `<firstName-lastName>`.
+- [ x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: